TABLE OF CONTENTS

 About the Updates

-Blackboard is releasing new Ultra features and improvements every month!
+Blackboard releases new Ultra features and improvements every month!
 Some of these new features are large updates with completely new functionality while others are small enhancements.
-This page highlights some of the newer features and improvements from the past few months.
+This page highlights some of the newer features and improvements that we think you'll enjoy.

 These improvements focus on course content, including Ultra Documents, Learning Modules and Folders, and more.